 Here’s some examples of hero images I’ve created for my own blog:

-I chose three fonts and those are part of my branding.
+In the first set of images, you will see that I chose three fonts and those are part of my branding.
 I use those 3 fonts on all my images now, and the hope is that one day when I’m rich and famous (ha!) my images will be easily identifiable by my unique style.
 Find fonts and styles that fit your personality and play around with them.
 In the above examples, the text is the feature and the background is there for emphasis.

 Alternatively, you can skip the text altogether and just do a beautiful image or collage, but I have found that the combination of words and text draw the reader in more than either by themselves.